thoth-nexlesoft/apollo-server-tutorial/README.md

 # apollo-server-tutorial
+**Note: The Tutorial uses Apollo Server v0.1, which is not the current version.
+To get to the current version, follow the tutorial, and then update following this [migration guide](http://dev.apollodata.com/tools/apollo-server/migration.html).**

 This repo contains the full code for the GraphQL server tutorial (SQL, MongoDB + REST).

-Documentation and explanations can be found on [docs.apollostack.com](http://docs.apollostack.com/apollo-server/guide.html)
+Documentation and explanations can be found on [docs.apollostack.com](http://dev.apollodata.com/tools/apollo-server/index.html)

 ## How to use